ffreemt/convbot/README.md

 ```bash
 python -m convbot
 ```
-## Not tested in Windows 10
+## Not tested in Windows 10 and Mac

 The module uses pytorch that is installed differently in Windows than in Linux.
-To run in Windows, you can probably just try to install pytorch manually.
+To run in Windows or Mac, you can probably just try to install pytorch manually.